AaronLaw/my-setting/Raspberry Pi setup notes.md

 ** Need Nginx to serve PhpMyAdmin and Django and Wordpress.
 All of them need MySQL-server too.**

-Tutorial in [For your Pi!] (http://raspberrypihelp.net/tutorials) provides the instruction on setting up Nginx. http://raspberrypihelp.net/tutorials/24-raspberry-pi-webserver Nginx, MySQL, PHP5-fpm, PHPMyAdmin <- All-in-one, this one useful
+Tutorial in [For your Pi!](http://raspberrypihelp.net/tutorials) provides the instruction on setting up Nginx. http://raspberrypihelp.net/tutorials/24-raspberry-pi-webserver Nginx, MySQL, PHP5-fpm, PHPMyAdmin <- All-in-one, this one useful
 ** I only follow this tutorial to install Nginx, MySQL, PHP5-fpm, PHPMyAdmin ** till the middle of it.

-[Installing Nginx With PHP5 (And PHP-FPM) And MySQL Support (LEMP) On Ubuntu 12.04 LTS] (http://www.howtoforge.com/installing-nginx-with-php5-and-php-fpm-and-mysql-support-lemp-on-ubuntu-12.04-lts) generally speak how to install nginx with PHP4 (PHP-FPM) and MySQL on Ubuntu 12.04, from Google: php5-fpm, when I wanna know what is that, after reading [pi's official document] (http://www.raspberrypi.org/documentation/remote-access/web-server/README.md).
+[Installing Nginx With PHP5 (And PHP-FPM) And MySQL Support (LEMP) On Ubuntu 12.04 LTS](http://www.howtoforge.com/installing-nginx-with-php5-and-php-fpm-and-mysql-support-lemp-on-ubuntu-12.04-lts) generally speak how to install nginx with PHP4 (PHP-FPM) and MySQL on Ubuntu 12.04, from Google: php5-fpm, when I wanna know what is that, after reading [pi's official document](http://www.raspberrypi.org/documentation/remote-access/web-server/README.md).

-[Running (almost) anything on Nginx with uWSGI - metz.log] (http://metz.gehn.net/2013/02/running-anything-on-nginx-with-uwsgi/) tells me what is uWSGI, a technology in python equivalent to PHP-FPM in php.
+[Running (almost) anything on Nginx with uWSGI - metz.log](http://metz.gehn.net/2013/02/running-anything-on-nginx-with-uwsgi/) tells me what is uWSGI, a technology in python equivalent to PHP-FPM in php.
 From Google: php-fpm in python

 #### Dynamic DNS

 Do port forwarding to route the incoming traffic to Pi.
 * http://raspbian-france.fr/mettre-en-ligne-serveur-web-raspbian-dydns-port-forwarding/

 Google: 啟用DDNS D-link
 * http://changyang319.com/archives/624
 * http://changyang319.pixnet.net/blog/post/32287773
 * http://pitown.blogspot.hk/2013/11/routing-web-traffic-to-raspberry-pi.html (from: http://magnatecha.com/things-i-do-with-my-raspberry-pi/)
 * http://portforward.com/ (from: http://www.tightvnc.com/faq.php)

 ### Setup Nginx